WalletWasabi/WasabiDoc/docs/using-wasabi/AddressReuse.md

 We could give up transparency here to confuse less sophisticated observers by creating a new coordinator address for every CoinJoin.
 It’s a different tradeoff, not an improvement.

+You can check every address used by Wasabi coordinator [here](/FAQ/FAQ-UseWasabi.md#what-is-coordinators-address).

 ## 3. Dusting

 A while ago someone dusted many Wasabi CoinJoin UTXOs, this is also called the [forced address reuse attack](https://en.bitcoin.it/Privacy#Forced_address_reuse).